puppetlabs/puppet-docs/source/puppet/4.9/subsystem_catalog_compilation.markdown

 ### Step 3: Evaluate the main manifest

 Puppet now parses the [main manifest][].
-The node's [environment][] may specify a main manifest to use; if it doesn't, the Puppet master will use the main manifest from its config file.
+The node's [environment][] can specify a main manifest to use; if it doesn't, the Puppet master will use the main manifest from its config file.

 The main manifest can contain any arbitrary Puppet code.
 The way it is evaluated is:

 * If there are any [node definitions][] in the manifest, Puppet **must** find one that matches the node's **name** (see [agent-provided information][agent_provided], above).
 See [the page on node definitions][node definitions] for information on how node statements match names.
     * If at least one node definition is present and Puppet cannot find a match, it will fail compilation now.
 * Any code **outside** any node definition is evaluated.
 Any [resources][] are added to the node's catalog.
 Any [class declarations][] cause classes to be loaded from modules and declared (see Step 3a below).
 * If a matching node definition was found, any code in it is evaluated at [node scope][].
-(This means it may contain [variable assignments][variables] that can override top-scope variables.)
+(This means it can [assign variables][variables] that override top-scope variables.)
 Any resources are added to the catalog, and any class declarations cause classes to be loaded and declared.

 ### Step 3a: Load and evaluate classes from modules